 A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

-While reviewing the Sudio Fem in January, I wondered, would the Swedish manufacturer soon include active noise cancelling (ANC) with its earbuds?
+While reviewing the Sudio Fem in January, I wondered, would the Swedish manufacturer soon include active noise cancelling (ANC) with its wireless earbuds?

 Well, it looks like they “heard” me, despite me never actually asking them about it!
 Ett, which means “one” in the Swedish language, ups the game for the Swedish manufacturer by including near all the features of the Fem, and packing in controllable ANC as well.